-A lot or a little?
+A Lot or a Little?

 Parents need to know that National Anthem Girl tells the story of 30-something Janine Stange, who in 2014 fulfilled a two-year, self-funded ambition to sing the national anthem in all 50 states, culminating in a celebration of the song's 200th anniversary.
 Stange embarked on this project when her career as a singer failed to take off, so although the movie superficially praises patriotism and sacrifice by our armed forces, the focus is on Stange, driven to complete a task designed at least in part to capitalize on the accompanying public exposure.
 Stange shouldn't be confused with 9-year-old Madison Baez, known in some news stories as "Anthem Girl," and who has sung before a crowd of 50,000 at a Dodgers game.
 The death of several members of the military are cited, as are Gold Star families.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 While moments of National Anthem Girl are uplifting, the movie ultimately disappoints.
 A subject that could've been moving and worthwhile instead feels like a 76-minute highlights reel of a wannabe singer crassly using patriotism as an excuse for self-advertisement.
 One is left waiting for Stange to say something of substance indicating a deeper understanding of the sacrifice she supposedly appreciates.
 When interviewers ask why she embarked on her crusade, she replies with clichés.
 1."There's gotta be respect."
 2. "This is an awesome song."
 3. "Because I absolutely love America and I love what the national anthem represents.
 It's not just a song.
 It's our song."
 In Kansas City, she cites 9/11, recalling that she did not go into Manhattan that day in 2001 and that's why she is able to be there in Kansas City, years later, to sing.
 "The national anthem causes you to think about those things," she adds.